Deep Dive into Running Hyper Parameter Optimization on AWS SageMaker#

 Experiment Scale#

 We also need to decide how may total experiments to run, and how many should run in parallel.
-Below we have a very conservative number of maximum jobs to run so that you don’t accidently spawn large computations when starting out, however for meaningful HPO searches this number should be much higher (e.g., in our experiments we often run 100 max_jobs).
+Below we have a very conservative number of maximum jobs to run so that you don’t accidentally spawn large computations when starting out, however for meaningful HPO searches this number should be much higher (e.g., in our experiments we often run 100 max_jobs).
 Note that you may need to request a quota limit increase for additional max_parallel_jobs parallel workers.

 # please choose total number of HPO experiments[ we have set this number very low to allow for automated CI testing ]